Getting Started With Multiple Forms

 You can install the Multiple Forms extension from inside WordPress.
 Simply hover over "GravityKit", click "Products & Licenses", scroll down to “Multiple Forms” and click "Install Now".

-The Install Now button for the GravityView Multiple Forms extension, on the GravityKit Products & Licenses page
+Install Multiple Forms extension via the GravityKit dashboard under Products & Licenses section

 You can now start combining data from multiple Gravity Forms on your website.